-The pool water looks dark amongst the reflections of blue skies, banyan trees and that long strip of azure slowly filling up with little fishing boats.
-The sun hasn’t set yet, and even when it does the heat will still be in the early 30s.
+The Amanoi’s pool water looks dark amongst the reflections of blue skies, banyan trees and that long strip of azure slowly filling up with little fishing boats.
+The sun hasn’t set yet, and when it does the heat will remain in the early 30s.
 So the pool water is kept cool and still, a reprieve from the heat, a haven from which to watch the remote wilderness of the Nui Chua Ninh Thuan National Park, a surprisingly large section of which the village-like Amanoi calls home.

 We’re told this villa is unique, that the others in the category look only towards the sea.
-We view one as our sea view isn’t quite what we expected (our expectations were extremely high) and find it small by comparison.
+We view one as our sea view isn’t quite what we expected and find it small by comparison.
 The sea view is better, but it lacks the all-enveloping nature that number 18 boasts.
 It also feels slightly less private and we are here to be alone, to indulge the solitude and the space.
 So number 18 is where we’ll stay for our four exceptional nights at the Amanoi.

 We made our way to the Amanoi from London.
 But we first landed in Saigon to spend a few days sipping coffee and the best oolong tea you’ll find anywhere in the world, re-learning the rules of Vietnamese roads, and exploring temples, cocktail bars and skyscrapers reflected in the Saigon River.
 From there it was another flight to Nha Trang, where we were met at the gate by an Amanoi rep who loaded our baggage into a waiting car loaded with water and other refreshments to be whisked in the opposite direction of the nearby Six Senses into this truly remote side of Vietnam.
 We checked in with Joy the GM, painless, though we were tired and found the (admittedly necessary) resort tour a chore and so opted to be whisked away to our villa halfway through.
 Check-in could be smoother, there are a lot of forms, and lots of waivers on paper that could be digital, but otherwise, it’s informal and short.